-In this article we review the new Sennheiser HD 660S.
+In this article we review the Sennheiser HD 660S.
 It sells for $499 USD

-Disclaimer: The Sennheiser HD 660S was sent to us by the Belgian Sennheiser branch in exchange for this review.
+Disclaimer: The Sennheiser HD 660S was sent to us by Sennheiser directly in exchange for this review.
 Sennheiser is not related to Headfonia in any way.

 Sennheiser has been around since like forever and they’re one of the most respected companies in audio.
 In the past, Sennheiser has positively surprised us with a lot of top quality products but this year the two most important product releases certainly were the closed HD800, called the HD820 and the HD 660S.

 We’ve of course featured and reviewed Sennheiser products on multiple occasions and my personal favorite Sennheiser headphones are the HD650, the HD800 and the TOTL HE-1 (Orpheus).
 In fact the HD650 aka “The King” is one of my all-time favorite headphones tout court.
 No, the HD650 is not the very best headphone on the market, but it’s one that still and always brings me a lot of musical joy.

 In today’s review we’ll be taking a closer look at the HD 660S, their new full sized, open headphone.

 What surprised me most when Sennheiser launched this headphone, is the fact that they refer to it as the legacy of the HD650.

 “The new HD 660 S is the ideal open, dynamic headphone for the passionate audiophile.”